-(Bruce ran the Bryce Canyon Half Marathon last July in 1:41:19.
+(Bruce ran the Bryce Canyon Half Marathon in July 2024 in 1:41:19.
 He’s trying to stay healthy so he can write this blog for many years.)

 Subscribe to get full access to Bruce’s newsletter and publication archives.

-I will post at least once a week from an informed evangelical perspective, drawing on my experience with the World Evangelical Alliance (including 7 years as editor of the WEA’s journal and communication aide to two WEA secretaries general) and my long career as both researcher and practitioner in religion and politics.
+I post once or twice a week from an informed evangelical perspective.
+I address issues in global Christianity by drawing on my experience and contacts within the World Evangelical Alliance (including 7 years as editor of the WEA’s journal and communication aide to two WEA secretaries general) and in other global organizations.

 I intend to amplify great voices in global Christianity that deserve more attention.
 To propose a topic or interviewee, please reach out to me at bruce.barron0@gmail.com.